 - Redness

-One reason for these side effects is that by slowing down the production of skin protein, azelaic acid also affects your skin barrier.
-It can break down and reduce the thickness of the outer layer of the skin, which can lead to skin irritation and dryness.
+One reason for these side effects is that azelaic acid slows down the production of a type of skin protein.
+That can result in the breakdown of the outer layer of your skin, which then leads to skin irritation and dryness.

-You may make the situation worse if you use extra astringents, peels, alcohol cleansers, tinctures, or abrasives on your skin while you’re using azelaic acid.
+You could make the situation worse if you use astringents, peels, alcohol-based cleansers, tinctures, or scrubs.

 Be extra careful with azelaic acid if you have dark skin, because it can cause changes in skin color.
 Talk to your doctor right away if your skin becomes lighter in some areas.